-4. Parliaments and legislators Include protections for MPs and parliamentary staff in standing orders, codes of conduct and other internal rules.
-Establish anti-harassment and anti-discrimination internal policies that consider sexual orientation, sex characteristics and gender identity as protected characteristics, and provide MPs and parliamentary staff with training and sensitization.
+4. Parliaments Include protections for MPs and parliamentary staff in standing orders, codes of conduct and other internal rules.
+4.1. and legislators Establish anti-harassment and anti-discrimination internal policies that consider sexual orientation, sex characteristics and gender identity as protected characteristics, and provide MPs and parliamentary staff with training and sensitization.
+4.3.
 Mainstream LGBTI+ issues into the work of all committees Create and strengthen inter-party groups and caucuses on LGBTI+ rights.
 Address the participation and rights of LGBTI+ persons in parliamentary regional and international forums.
-Initiate and participate in efforts within parties ahead of candidate selection to ensure that parliament mirrors society as closely and fairly as possible in terms of representation of different population groups, including LGBTI+ persons.
+4.5.
+Initiate and participate in efforts within parties ahead of candidate selection to ensure that parliament mirrors society 4.6. as closely and fairly as possible in terms of representation of different population groups, including LGBTI+ persons.
+4.7.
 Integrate the needs of LGBTI+ persons in the general law-making process and pass targeted laws to promote and protect the rights of LGBTI+ persons.
+4.8.
 Use available institutional mechanisms to review and examine government policies that particularly affect LGBTI+ persons.
-Welcome LGBTI+ organizations to participate in the legislative process through committee submissions and public hearings.
-Build partnerships with LGBTI+ organizations to promote dialogue, community and movement building, and awareness raising.
+4.9.
+Welcome LGBTI+ organizations to participate in the legislative process through committee submissions and public 4.10.
+Build partnerships with LGBTI+ organizations to promote dialogue, community and movement building, and awareness raisina.
+4.11.
 Conduct outreach campaigns to raise awareness of LGBTI+ rights among the public.
-5. CSOs and movements 5.1.
-Take all required security measures and precautions to make sure activists are safe, especially in contexts of hostility and violence against LGBTI+ persons.
-5.2.
+5. CSOs and Take all required security measures and precautions to make sure activists are safe, especially in contexts of hostility and violence against LGBTI+ persons. movements 5.2.
 Strengthen LGBTI+ communities and movements in the long term through education initiatives, dialogue, activism and public gatherings, including 'pride' marches.
 5.3.
 Engage in voter education and information campaigns during the electoral process and in broader civic education efforts to promote the participation of LGBTI+ persons and sensitize the public about LGBTI+ rights.
 5.4.
 Look into the possibility of supporting LGBTI+ leaders and candidates through training and capacity-building initiatives.
 5.5.
-Consider engaging in election observation initiatives with a focus on gender and sexual diversity to assess the participation of LGBTI+ persons.
+Consider engaging in election observation initiatives with a focus on gender and sexual diversity to assess the participation of LGBTI+ persons in the electoral process.
 5.6.
 Advocate for the recognition of LGBTI+ rights and the adoption of inclusive laws and public policies that take into account the needs and interests of LGBTI+ persons.

-5.7.
+orientation, sex characteristics and gender identity and expression.

 When appropriate, engage in litigation strategies to promote the recognition of LGBTI+ rights through court decisions.
-5.8.
-Engage with UN human rights mechanisms and bodies and follow up on their recommendations dealing with sexual orientation, sex characteristics and gender identity and expression.
+Engage with UN human rights mechanisms and bodies and follow up on their recommendations dealing with sexual